 Rowena Tisdale – The Sultry Scribe

 I write love stories.
 The genre and style vary, because for me, love does not like to be constrained in a neat little category.
 My first book is chick-lit.
 The second, while technically a romance, doesn’t feel like it fits into that niche.
 We’ll see!
-My third novel, which I am working on now, is historical fiction, but the driving story is a romance.
+My third novel, which I am working on now, is a time travel tale, and fits in the traditional romance category.

 Why I write